Shop CBD By Type

 Additionally, hemp is grown for a number of purposes beyond its therapeutic qualities.
 For example, hemp can be used to create textiles, building materials, and bio fuel among many other uses.
 Marijuana on the other hand is typically only used for its medicinal or recreational affects.

 CBD and THC are very similar molecules.
 However, they have vastly different effects.
-Both bind to cannabinoid receptors in the body and brain but CBD does not produce the “high” effect that is commonly associated with THC.
+While THC binds to cannabinoid receptors, CBD simply interacts with them.
+However, CBD does not produce the “high” side effect that is commonly associated with THC.
 CBD and THC also differ in terms of legality.
 Federally, THC is illegal but some states have legalized the cultivation and sale of marijuana for medical or recreational purposes.
 The 2018 Farm Bill removed hemp (cannabis with less than .3% THC by dry weight) from the controlled substances list, making hemp legal to cultivate and effectively legalized hemp derived CBD.
-That being said, the final cbd product, whether it be a cbd gummy or tincture, must have less that .3% THC to remain legal.
+That being said, the final cbd product, whether it be a cbd gummy or tincture, must have less than this amount of THC to remain legal.

 Research surrounding cannabinoids and how exactly they interact with our bodies is really just beginning.
 We still have a lot more to learn, like how exactly CBD interacts with cannabinoid receptors.
 Researchers have found that THC binds to both the CB1 and CB2 receptors, but CBD doesn’t function in the same way.
 Some scientists believe CBD actually blocks the breakdown of endocannabinoids, and as a result increases their benefits.
 Others believe it binds to unoccupied CB1 and CB2 receptors.
 Another theory is that there is another receptor that scientists have yet to discover.